jjasghar/chef-jenkins-vagrant/README.md

 NOTE: vagrant requires at least version 4.x.
 Please make sure you have it, otherwise you'll get  a nice red error when trying to use it.

+You can use the validation.pem from this repo, or you can copy your private key from `~/.ssh/`.
+It just needs trash in there but it needs a `.pem`.

 Demo Vagrant file:
 ```ruby
 # -*- mode: ruby -*-